"

 Jetzt bist du dran!

 Was hast du gestern gemacht?
 Wann bist du aufgestanden?
 Wann hast du zu Mittag gegessen?
-Using the model sentences from the presentations, write down what you did yesterday.
+Using the model sentences from the presentations, copy the sentences indicating what you did yesterday.
 When you are done, look over the model again and check if your spelling and structures match with the model.

 Then record your description in your audio journal.
 Be sure to listen to your recording and rerecord, if you are not satisfied.